SilentGene/GenoCap/README.md

 # GenoCap

-GenoCap is a browser-based tool for exploring genome capabilities from KEGG annotations across genome collections.
+GenoCap is a browser-based tool for exploring **geno**me **cap**abilities from KEGG annotations across genome collections.
 Files are processed locally and are never uploaded.

 ## Live application

+You do not need to install anything to use GenoCap.
+The application is hosted on GitHub Pages and can be accessed at:

 [![Button Click]][link]